Doctor of Veterinary Medicine (D.V.M.)

 Minimum of 64 total semester hours/96 quarter hours

 To initiate the application process, prospective students must apply through the VMCAS.
 The VMCAS application is available online at http://www.aavmc.org/.
 The application cycle opens in June of each year.
-The official VMCAS application deadline is October 2nd of each year.
+The official VMCAS application deadline is September 15th of each year.
 After September 15th applicants can apply online directly through Midwestern University.
 All application materials must be received no later than March 1, 2016.

 Return to TOP

 The CVM offers a four-year program leading to the Doctor of Veterinary Medicine (D.V.M.) degree.
 The first 8 quarters are a combination of classroom lectures, laboratories, simulation lab exercises with standardized clients and patients, and small group student-centered learning experiences.
 Hands-on live animal contact begins in the first quarter and continues throughout the program.
 Quarters 9-13 involve diverse clinical rotation training.
 The majority of the time will be spent on campus in state-of-the-art clinical teaching facilities.
 Students will also have the opportunity to schedule off-campus clinical elective rotations at pre-approved external sites.